 The winner of the second prize at the 2005 International Beethoven Piano Competition in Vienna, Austria, pianist Gabrielius Alekna has appeared as a soloist in Vienna’s Musikverein with the Vienna Radio Symphony Orchestra (RSO Wien) under the baton of Bertrand de Billy.
-Mr. Alekna has been a featured soloist with the Juilliard Orchestra, the New Amsterdam Symphony Orchestra, and Adelphi Symphony Orchestra in New York, Wartburg Community Symphony in Iowa, and with the Belarus State Symphony Orchestra in Minsk, while in his native country the pianist appears regularly with major orchestras including the National Symphony, the State Symphony, Kaunas City Symphony Orchestras, the Christopher Chamber, and the Lithuanian Chamber Orchestras.
+Mr. Alekna has been a featured soloist with the Juilliard Orchestra, the New Amsterdam and Adelphi Symphony Orchestras in New York, Wartburg Community Symphony in Iowa, Bilkent Symphony Orchestra in Ankara, Turkey, and with the Belarus State Symphony Orchestra in Minsk, while in his native country the pianist appears regularly with major orchestras including the National Symphony, the State Symphony, Kaunas City Symphony Orchestras, the Christopher Chamber, and the Lithuanian Chamber Orchestras.
 Described by Daniel Barenboim as “a highly gifted pianist and musician,” Mr. Alekna has garnered more than a dozen top prizes in competitions on both sides of the Atlantic, such as Hilton Head (United States), Maria Canals (Spain), and Čiurlionis (Lithuania) International Piano Competitions.

 Gabrielius Alekna is passionately interested in the piano music by the 20th-Century Lithuanian avant-garde composers Vytautas Bacevičius and Jeronimas Kačinskas.
 The British label ‘Toccata Classics’ has issued two volumes in an ongoing series of Bacevičius’ piano music recorded by Mr. Alekna, with volume two appearing in September 2016.
 In recording volume one of this series (Bacevičius’ Complete Mots, issued in 2012), Mr. Alekna collaborated with the five-time Grammy-winning producer Judith Sherman and the five-time Grammy-nominated pianist Ursula Oppens.
 His critically acclaimed recording of Vytautas Bacevičius’ piano concertos Nos.
 3 and 4 with the Lithuanian National Symphony Orchestra and the three-time Grammy-nominated conductor Christopher Lyndon-Gee was released by ‘Naxos’ in 2015.
 Jeronimas Kačinskas’ piano works appeared in 2013 on another release by ‘Toccata Classics’.
 Mr. Alekna’s recordings also include a CD of cello and piano music recorded together with Edvardas Armonas, released in 2007 by the Lithuanian National Radio.